Lophocampa argentata

 Lophocampa argentata, the silver-spotted tiger moth, is a species of moth in the family Erebidae.
 It was described by Packard in 1864.
 It is found from British Columbia to southern California, and east to Arizona, Nevada, New Mexico, Colorado, Utah, Wyoming and possibly to northern Mexico.

 Description

 Caterpillars are brown or reddish-brown and very hairy, with bundles of black and yellow hairs along the back.
 The hairs on caterpillars and pupae can irritate human skin.

-Adult moths have reddish-brown wings with silvery spots.
+Adult moths have brown forewings with silvery spots.
+There are light brown and dark brown variations.
+The spots are irregular, each outlined in black and aligned in loose rows.
+The hair-like scales on the head and thorax (dorsal tuft) have a unique pattern that can be useful in identification.